Methika1234/5COSC022C.2-CSA-CW-UoW-w2120276/README.md

 ["LIB-301", "LEC-101", "LAB-201"]
 ```

-For a campus with thousands of rooms, this is much smaller than sending full objects — good for mobile clients or dashboards that only need a drop-down.
-But the downside is the N+1 problem: if the UI then wants to show each room's name or capacity, it has to make a separate `GET /rooms/{id}` call for every single ID.
-Once the list grows, those extra requests cost more than the bandwidth saved on the first call.
+If a campus has thousands of rooms, this is way smaller than sending full objects.
+Works well for mobile clients or a drop-down that only needs IDs.
+The problem is that if the UI wants to show names or capacities, it needs a separate `GET /rooms/{id}` for each one.
+That is the N+1 problem — all those follow-up requests can end up costing more than just sending the full data in one go.

 **Option 2: Full object collection**